JustFiesta/ansible-courses/t1/README.md

     state: directory
 ```

-Now it is required to specify used module:
+Now it is required to specify used module and from whitch collection:

 ```yaml
 - name: Create catalog